-Inside: Teach simple counting during your spring theme with this fun butterfly activity for toddlers and preschoolers.
+Inside: Learn how to count!
+Teach simple counting during your spring theme with this fun butterfly activity for toddlers and preschoolers.
 Free butterfly counting printable included!

 Work on simple counting skills during your butterfly theme with this super simple activity.

 Toddlers work on matching the butterflies while young preschoolers can work on counting and number recognition.

 A fun way to strengthen math skills!